Unity-Technologies/com.unity.multiplayer.docs/transport/pipelines-usage.md

 ## Reliability pipeline

 The reliability pipeline makes sure all packets are delivered and in order.
 It adds header information to all packets sent and tracks their state internally to make this happen.
-Whenever a packet is sent, it is given a sequence ID and then stored in the send processing buffer along with timing information (send time).
+Whenever a packet is sent, it's given a sequence ID and then stored in the send processing buffer along with timing information (send time).
 The packet is then sent with that sequence ID added to the packet header.
 All packet headers also include information about what remote sequence IDs have been seen, so the receiver of the packet can know the delivery state of the packets it sent.
 This way there is always information about delivery state flowing between the two endpoints who make up a connection.
 If a certain time interval expires without an acknowledgement for a particular sequence ID the packet is resent and the timers reset.

 Reliability packet header looks like this: